TESS Stellar Rotation up to 80 days in the Southern Continuous Viewing Zone: Spot Filling Fraction

 We began with the \ngold\ stars in our Gold sample (described in Section \ref{sec:mresults}).
 We made cuts in \textit{Gaia} DR3 magnitudes and colors using $M_G > 4.4$ and $G_{BP} - G_{RP} > 1$ to target below the field main-sequence turnoff and ensure all our stars are securely on the main sequence.
 This yielded \ncool\ cool, main-sequence stars, but a few (less than 20) showed an excess in $M_G$, indicating that they were likely leftover binary systems \citep[e.g.,][]{Berger2018}.
 To remove these, we fit a line to the main sequence and computed the magnitude excess as $\Delta M_G = M_G - \langle M_G \rangle$, where $\langle M_G \rangle$ was the fit main-sequence magnitude.
 The distribution of magnitude excesses had two clear peaks, with a trough we visually identified at $\Delta M_G = -0.4$.
 We removed stars with $|\Delta M_G| < 0.4$, leaving \nplatinum\ stars.
 We designate these as our ``Platinum" sample, a pure, cool, main-sequence sample robustly free from binary contamination.

+We show the Platinum sample on a \textit{Gaia} color-magnitude diagram in Figure~\ref{fig:platinum}, with points colored by spot filling fraction.
+While most stars in our sample have spot filling fractions less than 10\%, the mid-K range ($1.5 < G_{BP} - G_{RP} < 2$) exhibits elevated fractions.
+Here, filling fractions reach $\approx$ 0.3--0.5, behavior that was first observed by \citet{Cao2023}, which they attributed to internal differential rotation. {In this color range, there is a weak but nonzero correlation (Spearman $r = -0.47$ with $p \sim 10^{-8}$) of increasing filling fraction with decreasing $M_G$}.
+This may represent an increase of spot coverage with increasing metallicity in this temperature regime; a correlation between spot filling fraction and metallicity {(Spearman $r = 0.65$ with $p < 10^{-16}$)} is still present after strong binary rejection, and the trend disappears outside this temperature range. {Six stars in this sample have spot filling fractions above 50\%: TIC IDs 149449414, 270429868, 293935949, 309791920, 364326409, and 370114295.}

 With spot filling fractions, we can now investigate the detectability of rotation as a function of surface spot coverage.
-We might expect more spotted stars to be easier to detect in rotation, as they should have higher photometric variability.
 Figure~\ref{fig:fspot_detection} shows the \nkdetected\ Platinum sample K-dwarfs with $1.5 < G_{BP} - G_{RP} < 2$, along with the \nknondet\ stars in the same regime but with no rotation detection.
 The left panel shows the subsamples' distributions of spot filling fractions, while the right panel shows the cumulative frequency distributions.
 A Kolmogorov–Smirnov test returns a $p$-value of 0.3, rejecting the null hypothesis that the two samples are drawn from the same underlying distribution with only 70\% (i.e., just over 1$\sigma$) significance.
 There are too few stars in this regime to confirm any difference in spot filling fraction between the period detection and nondetection samples.

-We show the Platinum sample on a \textit{Gaia} color-magnitude diagram in Figure~\ref{fig:platinum}, with points colored by spot filling fraction.
-While most stars in our sample have low spot filling fractions less than 10\%, the mid-K range ($1.5 < G_{BP} - G_{RP} < 2$) exhibits elevated fractions.
-Here, filling fractions reach $\approx$ 0.3--0.4, behavior that was first observed by \citet{Cao2023}, which they attributed to internal differential rotation.
-There is a clear gradient of increasing filling fraction with increasing $M_G$.
-This may represent an increase of spot coverage with increasing metallicity in this temperature regime; the correlation between spot filling fraction and metallicity is still present after strong binary rejection, and the trend disappears outside this temperature range.